 Since Xanax is associated with significant physical dependence and a risk of severe or complicated withdrawal symptoms, a program of supervised medical detox and withdrawal management may be needed.
 Benzodiazepine dependence and the accompanying withdrawal syndrome are notoriously difficult to manage on your own and may require significantly more time and effort than certain other types of substance withdrawal management.

-If your addiction is quite severe you may want to find yourself an inpatient treatment program.
-Not only do inpatient treatment settings provide you with a safe space to withdraw from the drug in a temptation-free environment.
-You’ll have access to round-the-clock care and support, a structured schedule, and individual and group therapy sessions designed to help you recalibrate and plan the next steps in your life.
+If your addiction is quite severe, you may want to find yourself an inpatient treatment program.
+Not only do inpatient treatment settings provide you with a safe space to withdraw from the drug in a temptation-free environment, but you’ll also have access to round-the-clock care and support, a structured schedule, and individual and group therapy sessions designed to help you recalibrate and plan the next steps in your life.

 If personal recovery supports are in place and individual stressors, triggers, and temptations to take Xanax are relatively low at home, outpatient treatment programs may be a viable rehabilitation option for you.
 You’ll like this option if you still need to go to work or live at home.

-One final thing to keep in mind: Though outlets of community support are a great option and often utilized both during and after structured rehabilitation programs, attention should be paid to your withdrawal risks.
+One final thing to keep in mind: though outlets of community support are a great option and are often utilized both during and after structured rehabilitation programs, attention should be paid to your withdrawal risks.
 Xanax withdrawal can be dangerous if doing it alone.
-Evaluation from a physician or other treatment professional can help you decide if your dependence and other addiction-related issues are severe enough that you may first need to get inpatient care.
+Evaluation from a physician or another treatment professional can help you decide if your dependence and other addiction-related issues are severe enough that you may first need inpatient care.

-Learn more about insurance coverage levels from some household health brand names for xanax addiction rehab and treatment:
+Learn more about health insurance coverage levels from some household health brand names for Xanax addiction rehab and treatment: